Naxus28/node-tutorial-from-scratch/README.md

 # get parameters from url with `req.params`

-Params are included in the api path as such: '/:param'.
+Params are included in the api path as such: '/:someParam' and retrived in the callback as such `req.params.someParam`

 e.g.